Ras al-Ayn: Civil War

 During the civil war, Ras al-Ayn was engulfed by the long Battle of Ras al-Ayn.
 In late November 2012, rebels of al-Nusra Front and the FSA attacked Syrian Army positions, expelling them from the town.
 During the following eight months, the Kurdish-majority People's Protection Units (YPG), present from the outset, gradually entrenched its position, and eventually formed an alliance with a non-jihadist FSA faction.
 On 21 July 2013, this alliance expelled the jihadists after a night of heavy fighting.

-The town was part of Rojava for the following six years, until it was attacked and captured by the Turkish army and allied Syrian National Army during the October 2019 Turkish offensive into north-eastern Syria, in the Second Battle of Ras al-Ayn.
-After 11 days of clashes and siege, the Syrian Democratic Forces retreated from Ras al-Ayn as part of a ceasefire agreement.
+The town was part of Rojava for the following six years, until it was attacked and captured by the Turkish Armed Forces and allied Syrian National Army during the October 2019 Turkish offensive into north-eastern Syria, in the Second Battle of Ras al-Ayn.
+After 11 days of clashes and siege, the Syrian Democratic Forces and the Kurdish YPG retreated from Ras al-Ayn as part of a ceasefire agreement, causing the city to fall under Syrian opposition control.